DeviprasadShetty9833/Cube.py/README.md

 <br> 2.
 Open any of the recommended online C compilers : (e.g., [OnlineGDB](https://www.onlinegdb.com/online_python_compiler), [Programiz](https://www.programiz.com/python-programming/online-compiler/), [CodeChef](https://www.codechef.com/python-online-compiler), [OneCompiler](https://onecompiler.com/python), etc.)
 <br> 3.
 Paste the copied code into the editor.
 <br> 4.
 Click the **RUN** button to execute the program.
 <br> 5.
+Enter a number between 1 to 15.
+<br> 6.
 View the output — a visually structured cube pattern is displayed in the console output panel, as shown below 👇 in the examples of Output.

 # Output: